verus-lang/verus-analyzer/README.md

 }
 ```

-The final configuration for `settings` might look like the following.
+Hence, the final configuration for `settings` might look like the following.

 ```json
 "settings": {